kskim-phd/VMPR-UAD/README.md

 We release VMPR-UAD evaluation code.

-Collaborators: Kyung-su Kim, Seongje Oh, Juhwan Lee
+Collaborators: Kyungsu Kim, Seongje Oh, Juhwan Lee

 Detailed instructions for testing the image are as follows.